run-house/runhouse/docs/rh_primitives/function.rst

 ====================================

 A Function is a portable code block that can be sent to remote hardware to run as a subroutine or service.
-It is comprised of the entrypoint, system (cluster), and requirements necessary to run it.
+It is comprised of the entrypoint, system (:ref:`Cluster`), and requirements necessary to run it.

+For more details see the :ref:`Compute <Functions>` section.

 Function Factory Method
 ~~~~~~~~~~~~~~~~~~~